 These materials are provided solely for informational purposes and are not legal advice.
 Transmission of these materials is not intended to create, and receipt does not constitute, an attorney-client relationship.
 Readers should not act upon the information contained in these FAQs without first seeking advice from a qualified attorney.

-Who is eligible for H-4 Work Authorization under the final H-4 EAD rule?
+Who is eligible for H-4 EAD Work Authorization?

 There are only two types of H-4 spouses eligible for work authorization:

 - Where the primary H-1B worker spouse is the beneficiary of an approved I-140 petition and a visa number to immigrate is not currently available; or

 - Where the primary H-1B worker spouse has obtained a 7th year or more H-1B visa extension as permitted under sections 106(a) and (b) of the American Competitiveness in the Twenty-first Century Act of 2000 as amended by the 21st Century Department of Justice Appropriations Authorization Act (known as “AC21”).1